Madan Mohan Lakhera: Revival of Puducherry Panchayat elections

 Lakhera's tenure in Puducherry witnessed the conduct of Panchayat and municipal elections after a span of 38 years.
 Elections to the 12th Puducherry Legislative Assembly were also held during his tenure in a free and fair manner, and without any incident.

 Additional charge as Lieutenant Governor of the Andaman and Nicobar Islands

 Lakhera was assigned additional charge as Lt.
 Governor of the Andaman and Nicobar Islands, administered the oath of office and the oath of secrecy on 29 November 2005.

 Governor of Mizoram

 As Governor of Mizoram he took over as Governor of Mizoram from 25 July 2006.
 On assuming the appointment he visited all district headquarters to familiarize himself with the problems of the people on ground.

-Family
+Personal life and death

-He is married to Pushpa Lakhera, a social activist, who has taken an active part in resolving the problems of women, particularly those of the Defence Service and Ex-Service family.
+Madan Mohan Lakhera was married to Pushpa Lakhera, a social activist, who took an active part in resolving the problems of women, particularly those of the defence services and ex-service families.
+He died on 29 June 2026, at the age of 88.